\ Axonius: Signal vs Noise | Wells Montague

 He moves through broken environments with a scanning pulse and a futuristic phaser weapon, restoring visibility and control across fragmented digital worlds.

-This character anchors the entire project visually and narratively, serving as the player’s guide through hidden systems, unstable environments, and increasingly dangerous enemies.
+This character anchors the entire project visually and narratively, serving as the player’s guide through hidden systems, unstable environments, deceptive access layers, and increasingly dangerous enemies.

 The Operator main character artwork